dsaiontz/CS4641_ML_Project/FinalReport.md

 <img src="UnsupervisedProgressImage.PNG" alt="drawing" style="width:600px;"/>

-With opur images, we performed K-Means clustering on the images by performing the following steps:
+With our images, we performed K-Means clustering on the images by performing the following steps:

 <ol>
 <li>Take a given image from the dataset.</li>